Medicare 101: How Does Medicare Work?

 Medical Nutrition Therapy Services | Medicare may cover medical nutrition therapy and certain related services if you have diabetes or kidney disease, or you have had a kidney transplant in the last 36 months, and your doctor refers you for the service.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

 The Part B deductible applies for both visits to diagnose or monitor your condition as well as treatment.
 Note: Inpatient mental healthcare is covered under Part A hospital stays.
+IMPORTANT: Depression and other mental health disorders are treatable.
 Talk to your doctor if you feel sad, have little interest in things you used to enjoy, feel dependent on drugs or alcohol, or have thoughts about ending your life. |

-Medicare covers services provided by non-doctors, such as physician assistants and nurse practitioners.
+Non-doctor Services | Medicare covers services provided by non-doctors, such as physician assistants and nurse practitioners.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

 Occupational Therapy | Evaluation and treatment to help you return to usual activities (such as dressing or bathing) after an illness or accident when your doctor certifies you need it.
 There may be limits on physical therapy, occupational therapy, and speech-language pathology services and exceptions to these limits.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |

-Outpatient Hospital Services | Services you get as an outpatient as part of a doctor’s care.
+Outpatient Hospital Services | Medicare covers services you get as an outpatient as part of a doctor’s care.
 You may pay more for a doctor’s care in an outpatient department of a hospital than you will pay for the same care in a doctor’s office.
 You pay a specified copayment for each service.
 The copayment can’t be more than the Part A hospital stay deductible.
 The Part B deductible applies. |

 Outpatient Medical and Surgical Services and Supplies | For approved procedures (like X-rays, a cast, or stitches).
 You pay a copayment for each service you get in an outpatient hospital setting.
 For each service, this amount can’t be more than the Part A hospital stay deductible.
-The Part B deductible applies, and you pay all charges for items or services that Medicare doesn’t cover. |
+The Part B deductible applies, and you pay all charges for items or services that Medicare doesn’t cover, unless you have a Medicare Advantage, Medigap, or health sharing plan that helps you with those costs. |

 Pap Tests and Pelvic Exams (includes clinical breast exam) | Checks for cervical, vaginal, and breast cancers.
 Medicare covers these screening tests once every 24 months, or once every 12 months for women at high risk, and for women of child-bearing age who have had an exam that indicated cancer or other abnormalities in the past 3 years.
-No cost to you for the Pap lab test.
-You pay 20% of the Medicare-approved amount for Pap test specimen collection, and pelvic and breast exams. |

-Physical Exam (one- time “Welcome to Medicare physical exam) | A one-time review of your health, and education and counseling about preventive services, including certain screenings, shots, and referrals for other care if needed.
-Medicare will cover this exam if you get it within the first 12 months you have Part B. You pay 20% of the Medicare-approved amount.
-When you make your appointment, let your doctor’s office know that you would like to schedule your “Welcome to Medicare physical exam. |
+Topics should include recommended screenings, shots, and referrals for other care if needed.
+Medicare will cover this exam 100% if you get it within the first 12 months you have Part B. When you make your appointment, let your doctor’s office know that you would like to schedule your “Welcome to Medicare physical exam. |

 Physical Therapy | Evaluation and treatment for injuries and diseases that change your ability to function when your doctor certifies your need for it.
 There may be limits on these services and exceptions to these limits.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies. |